braintree/braintree_android/v4_MIGRATION_GUIDE.md

 ### Handling Cancellation

-All user cancellations will be returned as a `UserCanceledException` with an error message indicating user cancellation to the callback of the invoked method.
+When the customer cancels out of a payment flow, a `UserCanceledException` will be returned in the callback of the invoked method.

 ### Handling Errors